dbojado/anomaly-detection-exercises/README.md

 ## Anomaly Detection

-#### Anomaly Detection is the practice of identifying data points, items, observations or events that do not conform to the expected pattern of a given group.
+- Anomaly Detection is the practice of identifying data points, items, observations or events that do not conform to the expected pattern of a given group.

-#### Remember, "The best way to detect anomalies is to know your domain!"
+- Remember, "The best way to detect anomalies is to know your domain!"
+- Is this weird?
+(Anomaly Detection)